 Instructions

-- In a large skillet, heat 1 tablespoon of olive oil.
-Add the onion and sauté until the onions start to soften, for about 4 minutes.
-Add the red pepper and cook until the pepper and onion start to caramelize for about 3 to 5 minutes.
-Transfer to a plate and set aside.
+- Add the red pepper and cook until the pepper and onion start to caramelize for about 3 to 5 minutes.
+Transfer to a plate and set aside.1 red pepper

 Delicious!
 Served it over quinoa for a low carb meal.